 The government is aiming to recover Argentina’s energy self-sufficiency by 2023.
 According to estimates by the Argentinean consultancy company Abeceb, around 11 billion dollars would have to be invested annually in this sector.
 In particular, funds are needed to develop the extensive shale gas resources.
 In December 2016, these accounted for only four percent of the total energy production.

 Technological excellence for complex sources

-Hydraulic fracturing is the key technology for producing natural gas from complex reservoirs.
-Unconventional reservoirs are characterized by very tight rocks.
+Hydraulic fracturing is the key technology for producing from unconventional reservoirs, which are characterized by very tight rocks.
 This makes a simple extraction of the embedded natural gas or oil impossible.
-Expensive hydraulic fracturing technology has to be used to recover oil and gas from the complex shale rock in the Vaca Muerta formation.
+Hydraulic fracturing technology has therefore to be used to recover oil and gas from the shale rock of the Vaca Muerta formation.

 Water under high pressure is pumped into the formation and creates millimeter-thin flow paths.
 Proppants (for example, sand and ceramic) and additives are necessary to ensure that the artificially created flow paths remain open.
-This makes it possible for the gas and oil to flow to the well.
-Frequently, the so-called multi-frac method is deployed in which several fractures are placed one after another in the horizontal wellbore at specific distances apart.
+This makes it possible for the gas and oil to flow towards the well.
+The so-called multi-frac method is deployed in which several fractures are placed one after another in the horizontal wellbores at specific distances apart.

 Conventional versus unconventional reservoirs The difference

 |Gas:||In the pore space (reservoir rock)||In the pore space (reservoir rock)||In the source rock|